Proposed Government Three Waters Reform

 • What is the staus of bore water?

-Carharina asked over 2 years ago
+Carharina asked about 3 years ago

 Bore water is simply another source of drinking water, so the same considerations are required in terms of risk assessment.